idrhku/lawrence-reviewed/_pages/workshops.md

 <br>
 <li>“Indianapolis” - Themes: Connection & Community<li>
 <br>

+3. Lawrence Reviewed Tutorial
+Introduction to a tutorial on how to create a review and submit it to the project.
 The tutorial portion of the workshop will provide an overview of the submission guidelines, information on contributing to the project, examples of reviews, and time for questions and drafting a review.

 For more information on scheduling a workshop with your group, email us at lawrencereviewed@gmail.com.